Comcast revenue rises as it adds video, internet customers

 At NBC Universal, revenue rose 2.3 percent to $6.62 billion, boosted by theme parks and the NBC broadcast network.

-While the Universal theme park in Florida lured visitors with a new Harry Potter attraction, NBC’s performance has improved with bigger audiences for shows including crime drama “The Blacklist.”
+While the Universal theme park in Florida lured visitors with a new Harry Potter attraction, NBC’s performance has improved with bigger audiences for shows including “The Blacklist.”

 Advertising revenue at cable networks dropped 5.6 percent in the quarter to $857 million amid a decline in ratings that has hit networks across the TV industry.
 The NBC broadcast network’s ad revenue rose 3.1 percent to $1.66 billion.

-Revenue at the film studio fell nearly 11 percent from a year earlier, when the company benefited from home entertainment sales of blockbuster animated film “Despicable Me 2”.
+Revenue at the film studio fell nearly 11 percent from a year earlier, when the company benefited from home entertainment sales of blockbuster “Despicable Me 2”.